minghl/Angular_YTB/Ng.md

 - RxJs Operators

   - ShareReplay
+    - catch data
     - catch the request so dont have to make the call again, 减少相同request的发送次数
       - We cant modify the stream after we subscribe to it, stream can be modified inside a function that function is known as pipe, pipe can do anything to manipulate with your data
       - we are going to repeat or replay the last one record which we have received
   - CatchError
+    - catch error
   - Map operators
+    - First operator to modify the data

 - Http Interceptors